Residential Roofing Material

 House Styles: Metal looks great on bungalows, cabins, contemporary and cottage-style homes.

-A slate roofs are beautiful and have a distinctive elegant appearance.
+Slate roofs are beautiful and have a distinctive elegant appearance.
 Slate colors include shades of black, green, grey, red and purple.

 Cons: Slate is expensive, heavy, and requires extra framing and professional installation.
 The quality of imported slate can vary.